Daisy Flower Meaning

 Daisies can be eaten and are even medicinal.
 Daisy leaves are a common addition to salads.
 Daisies are easy to find through foraging.
 Wild daisy tea is used to treat coughs, bronchitis, inflammation, and more.
 Wild daisies are also sometimes applied to the skin for wounds and diseases.

-Commercially important plants in the daisy family include the food crops lettuce, chicory, globe artichoke, sunflower, safflower and Jerusalem artichoke.
+Commercially important plants in the daisy family include the following food crops: lettuce, chicory, globe artichoke, sunflower, safflower, and Jerusalem artichoke.
 Other commercially important species include flowers used as herbs and in herbal teas and other beverages.

 History of the Gerbera Daisy